-The courses described here will contribute to certification as a VI professional either as a teacher of students with visual impairments (TSVI) or an orientation and mobility specialist (COMS).
+The courses described here will contribute to certification as a VI professional either as a TSVI or a COMS.
 The courses will not provide all of the requirements for a master's degree in either of those areas, but those at the graduate level can apply towards a master's degree.